AlfieDarko/job-slink/README.md

 Job assignments are sent via SMS and all a contractor has to do is reply 'OK' to accept a job. <br> When the job is finished, the contractor replies 'DONE' & the job will be marked as complete on the system.

-This can potentially save businesses alot of time especially when it comes to routine tasks that do not need a certain level of Owner-Contractor communication.
+This can potentially save businesses a lot of time especially when it comes to routine tasks that do not need a certain level of Owner-Contractor communication.

 ## User Stories